Jennifer M. Giltnane, M.D., Ph.D

 Nashville, TN 37232

-Dr. Giltnane is a junior faculty breast pathologist with a special interest in diagnostic quality improvement for the management and treatment of breast disease.
+Dr. Giltnane is a junior faculty breast and molecular pathologist with a special interest in diagnostic quality improvement for the management and treatment of breast disease.
 She has research expertise in the development genomic and proteomic biomarkers for diagnosis, prediction, and prognosis in breast cancer as well as clinical expertise in the processing of tissue specimens and biobanking.
 She is currently supported by the Department of Pathology, Microbiology, and Immunology to pursue post-doctoral training in the laboratory of Carlos Artega, M.D., focused on translational research technologies including next-generation sequencing toward the improvement of outcomes in breast cancer.

 Biobanking and tissue management for clinical studies, tissue microarray studies of clinical trial cohorts